2017 Russian Air Force Al-Bab incident

-The 2017 Russian Air Force Al-Bab incident occurred when three Turkish soldiers were killed and 11 injured after a Russian Air Force Tupolev Tu-22M attacked Turkish soldiers accidentally at al-Bab, Syria.
+The 2017 Russian Air Force Al-Bab incident occurred when three Turkish soldiers were killed and 11 injured after a Russian Air Force Tupolev Tu-22M attacked Turkish soldiers accidentally during Operation Spring Shield in al-Bab, Syria.

 Strike

 A Tupolev Tu-22M flying a strike mission against a building in al-Bab, Syria suspected of containing Islamic State fighters, dropped a bomb on a Turkish army position.
 The bombing killed 3 Turkish troops and injured 11 others.
 Turkish military officials called the strike "accidental" and an incident of "friendly fire".
 Dmitry Peskov, the Kremlin's spokesman, said that the pilots had "guided by co-ordinates" given to them by Turkish personnel and that, "there should not have been Turkish troops at those co-ordinates."
 This charge was denied by Turkish officials.

 Aftermath

 The Turkish General Staff announced that a Russian war plane targeted Turkish soldiers by accident.
 After the Russian Government confirmed the action, Russian President Vladimir Putin called Turkish President Recep Tayyip Erdoğan and expressed his regret.